anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_5 title="CA certificates retrieval exchange" artwork-align="center"}

-As a third step of the interaction with the domain registrar, the Registrar-Agent SHALL obtain the CA-Certificates artificat from the registrar via HTTP-over-TLS GET to the registrar endpoint at `/.well-known/brski/wrappedcacerts`.
+As a third step of the interaction with the domain registrar, the Registrar-Agent SHALL obtain the CA-Certificates artifact from the registrar via HTTP-over-TLS GET to the registrar endpoint at `/.well-known/brski/wrappedcacerts`.
 In the request header, the Accept field SHOULD be set to `application/jose+json`.

 Upon receiving a GET request at `/.well-known/brski/wrappedcacerts`, the domain registrar MUST reply with the CA-Certificates artifact as defined in {{cacerts_artifact}} in the body of an HTTP 200 OK response.